vivekkumarguml/Simon-Say-Game/README.md

 ![Simon Game Screenshot](./image.png)

-## ✅ TODOs / Possible Enhancements

-- Save high score using `localStorage` for persistence.
-- Add audio feedback for each color.
-- Add a start/reset button instead of relying on keypress.
-- Make the layout mobile responsive.
-- Display current and highest scores more elegantly.

 ## 📬 How to Run

 Just open `Mini_Project.html` in your browser.
 No additional dependencies or build steps required!